UBC-MDS/Colourblind8/README.md

 - `plot_lines()`:

   - This function implements a method that makes line graphs accesible to people with one of these three colourblind variants; deuteranopia, protanopia or tritanopia.
-It modifies the colour of each line, the title, legend and axes size as well as the face colour.
+It modifies the colour of each line, the title, transparency of the objects, legend and axes size as well as the face colour.

-   inputs: x variable,  y variable (a list of lists),  labels of each y variable, palette colour,
-                title, x labels, y labels and legend title.
+   **inputs:** x variable,  y variable (a list of lists), transparency, labels of each y variable, palette colour, title, x labels, y labels and legend title.
-   output: a matplotlib object
+   **output:** a matplotlib object

 - `plot_scatter()`:

   - This function implements a method that makes scatterplots accesible to people with one of these three colourblind variants; deuteranopia, protanopia or tritanopia.
 It modifies the colour of each line, the title, legend and axes size, transparancy of the objects, as well as the face colour.

-   inputs: x variable,  y variable (a list of lists), alpha transparency, labels, palette colour,
-                title, x labels, y labels and legend title.
+   **inputs:** x variable,  y variable (a list of lists), transparency, labels of each y variable, palette colour, title, x labels, y labels and legend title.
-   output: a matplotlib object
+   **output:** a matplotlib object.

 .- `plot_histogram()`:

    - This functions implements a method that makes histograms accesible to people with one of these three colourblind variants; deuteranopia, protanopia or tritanopia.
-It modifies the colour of each line, the title, legend and axes size, transparancy of the objects as well as the face colour.
+It modifies the colour of each line, the title, legend and axes size, transparancy of the objects number of bins,  as well as the face colour.

-   inputs: y variable (a list of lists), alpha transparency, labels of , palette colour,
-                title, x labels, y labels and legend title.
+   **inputs:** y variable (a list of lists), transparency, labels of each y variable, palette colour, title, x labels, y labels and legend title.
-   output: a matplotlib object
+   **output:** a matplotlib object.

 for more details please use the the following commands: